keltia/dmarc-rs/README.md

 ## Supported formats

 The file sent by MTAs can differ in format, some providers send zip files with both csv and XML files, some directly send compressed XML files.
-The `archive` module should support all these, please open an issue if not.
+This utility should handle the different format but you will have to use `-t TYPE` if you want to read from standard input.

 ## Tests

-Getting close to 90% coverage.
+Tests are available as unit-tests for the library part and as integration tests for the CLI interaction (see `tests/cli.rs`).

 ## References